 B2B Influencer Marketing Strategy: The Guide for Success in 2023

 You probably won’t hear much about tech brands building a B2B influencer marketing strategy in the media.
 You won’t see a Super Bowl half-time commercial featuring a tech influencer campaign.
-You’ll never see billboards with B2B influencers posing next to a data center, either.
+You’ll never see billboards with B2B influencers posing next to a data center.
 It just won’t happen.
 Yet, B2B influencer marketing is the most effective digital marketing strategy to influence B2B buyers and change brand perception.

 What is B2B Influencer Marketing?